-- 2.1 The Council is aware of the potential risks associated with lone working and therefore all such work will be subject to risk assessment and suitable controls to minimise the risk. - 2.2 Depending on the result of the risk assessment the Council's intention is either to entirely remove the risks from any hazards and/or, where complete elimination is not possible, to reduce them to an acceptable level. - 2.3 Managers of lone workers will ensure that risk assessments are carried out and the required precautions taken. - 2.4 In situations where as a result of the risk assessment the risks are considered high, or where specific legal requirements exist, a 'permit to work system' will be prepared.
+- 2.1 The Council is aware of the potential risks associated with lone working and therefore all such work will be subject to risk assessment and suitable controls to minimise the risk. - 2.2 Depending on the result of the risk assessment, the Council's intention is either to entirely remove the risks from any hazards or, where complete elimination is not possible, to reduce them to an acceptable level. - 2.3 Managers of lone workers will ensure that risk assessments are carried out and the required precautions taken. - 2.4 In situations whereas a result of the risk assessment the risks are considered high, or where specific legal requirements exist, a 'permit to work system' will be prepared.

-- 2.5 Employees (and others where appropriate) will be given all necessary information, instruction, training and supervision to enable them to recognise the hazards and appreciate the risks associated with working alone. - 2.6 The Council will ensure that procedures will be put into place whereby employees do not experience significant stress as a result of lone working. - 2.7 Lone workers will be informed of the potential risks associated with the work, will be required to follow the specified procedures, and to report to their manager if there are any problems. - 2.8 Attached to this Policy are guidance notes for managers which will be of assistance in complying with the policy. - 2.9 The responsibility for implementing the requirements of the policy and the preparation of an implementation strategy rests with each Director or Head of Service. - 2.10 Advice on the implementation of the policy can be obtained from the Health & Safety Team, Human Resources, Tŷ Elai, Dinas Isaf Industrial Estate, Williamstown, CF40 1NY.
+- 2.5 Employees (and others where appropriate) will be given all necessary information, instruction, training and supervision to enable them to recognise the hazards and appreciate the risks associated with working alone. - 2.6 The Council will ensure that procedures will be put into place whereby employees do not experience significant stress as a result of lone working. - 2.7 Lone workers will be informed of the potential risks associated with the work and will be required to follow the specified procedures and to report to their manager if there are any problems. - 2.8 Attached to this policy is guidance for managers, which will be of assistance in complying with the policy. - 2.9 The responsibility for implementing the requirements of the policy and the preparation of an implementation strategy rests with each Director or Head of Service.